Varun-Khatri/AnimationSystem/README.md

 | `AnimationParameter` | Base class for animation parameters (Bool, Trigger) |
 | `AnimationTransition` | Defines transitions between states based on parameters |

-## 📦 Installation

-1. Download or clone this repository
-2. Add the files to your Unity project (2019.4+ recommended)
-3. Create the necessary ScriptableObjects through the Unity Editor

 ## 🚀 Quick Start

 ### 1. Create Animation Clips